FasterXML/jackson/CLA-jackson-2026.md

 ## Individual Contributor License Agreement (ICLA)

-Thank you for your interest in contributing to the Jackson project specified above (the "Project").
+Thank you for your interest in contributing to the Jackson project (the "Project").

 In order to clarify the intellectual property license granted with Contributions from any person or entity, the Project must have a Contributor License Agreement (CLA) on file that has been signed by each Contributor, indicating agreement to the license terms below.